Robertson Field at Satow Stadium – Columbia Lions

 The neighborhood feels very safe, but aside from the deli and coffee shop on 218th Street, everything in sight of the Baker Athletic Complex entrance is fairly industrial, including several auto-body shops, closed storefronts, and raised train tracks running above Broadway, the closest major thoroughfare.
 Within a five-minute walk down Broadway are a handful of restaurants and sports bars.
 A few grocery stores are also only a few minutes away by foot.

 Crowds typically attract a friends and family-heavy affair, with a few faculty types in the mix, as well.
-The aforementioned tailgaters mostly appeared to be parents and younger siblings of players on either team.
+The tailgaters mostly appears to be parents and younger siblings of players on either team.
 All that said, the chatter mostly revolves around baseball (though not necessarily the game being played) and the crowd cheers loudly at every hit and third out.

 While a small-time Ivy League baseball crowd doesn’t have the same atmosphere as those you might find at South Carolina or UCLA or some other baseball powerhouse, there are moments that remind you that college kids are college kids, no matter their school’s Princeton Review ranking.
 During a recent visit, a group of five young men sat together in the sixth of seven rows behind home plate.
 One of them asked the others where he could get a tin of Skoal and, upon receiving no helpful answers, demonstratively said he would “get a pledge” to bring him one.
 About 20 minutes later, a young man in a black North Face jacket arrived to deliver a tin of dip to the requesting gentleman.
 Some things never change.